pjebs/EasySocial/README.md

 `(void)isPublishPermissionsAvailableFullCheck` will perform a 100% accurate check for [`publish_actions`](https://developers.facebook.com/docs/facebook-login/permissions/v2.2#reference-publish_actions) permission.
 It will make a REST API call and will return with a `BOOL result` response.
 If `result==YES,` then publishing permission is available.

 If publishing permission is not available, you will have to request it by calling `(void)requestPublishPermissions` method.
-A response where `success==YES` will indicate that the user has granted permission.
+A response where `granted==YES` will indicate that the user has granted permission.

 ### Methods - Publishing Content